JasonFantl/JasonFantl.github.io/_posts/2024-11-19-Decentralized-Dynamic-Cluster-Size-Estimation.md

 <script src="/assets/js/posts/ClusterSize/graphs.js"></script>
 <script src="/assets/js/posts/ClusterSize/sketch.js"></script>

+The code for the above animation and some of the other animations can be found [here](https://github.com/JasonFantl/dynamic-MANET-CC-size-estimation/).

 And the pseudocode is below, which maps almost exactly to the code running the animation above.
-The code for many of the animations can be found [here](https://github.com/JasonFantl/dynamic-MANET-CC-size-estimation/).
+This is for the instance where we assume unique node IDs exist, and the tree generation uses the node most recently heard from.

 ```go
 onceEveryInterval():